Board of Education

 Contact Us

 WE are here to help!
-If you would like to email all members of the board, please send to: schoolboard@lakotaonline.com.
+If you would like to email all members of the board, including the superintendent and treasurer, please send to: schoolboard@lakotaonline.com.

 Board of Education News